How to Craft the Mint Mallet in Grounded

 Mint Mallet Recipe

 Inside the super-sized plastic container, you’ll see the four mints that can broken down into Mint Chunks – the first of three ingredients required for the Mint Mallet.

-While the other two ingredients – Spider Silk and Flower Petals – can be obtained within minutes of spawning into a new world, you’ll need to jump through a few hoops to farm Mint Chunks.
-You see, you need the Insect Hammer (level 2 hammer) to break the mints in the container and that can take quite a while to craft if you’re just starting out.
+While Flower Petals can be picked up off the ground within minutes of spawning into a new world and the resources required to spin Silk Rope aren’t too time consuming either, you’ll need to jump through a few hoops to farm Mint Chunks.
+You need the Insect Hammer (level 2 hammer) to break the mints in the aforementioned container and that can take quite a while to craft if you’re just starting out.

 The ingredients needed for the Insect Hammer aren’t hard to find, though you’ll need better equipment – preferably the Ant Club and Acorn Armor set – to farm all of them effectively.